Addiction: Cognitive and stimulus control

-Cognitive control of behavior

-Cognitive control is the intentional selection of thoughts, behaviors, and emotions, based on our environment.
-It has been shown that drugs alter the way our brains function, and its structure.
+Cognitive control is the intentional selection of thoughts, behaviors and emotions in response to the environment.
+Drugs alter both the function and the structure of the brain.
 Cognitive functions such as learning, memory, and impulse control, are affected by drugs.
 These effects promote drug use, as well as hinder the ability to abstain from it.
 The increase in dopamine release is prominent in drug use, specifically in the ventral striatum and the nucleus accumbens.
-Dopamine is responsible for producing pleasurable feelings, as well driving us to perform important life activities.
+Dopamine release in this pathway is more closely tied to motivation — the "wanting" of a reward — than to the pleasure, or "liking", that the reward itself produces, which depends on separate brain systems.
 Addictive drugs cause a significant increase in this reward system, causing a large increase in dopamine signaling as well as increase in reward-seeking behavior, in turn motivating drug use.
 This promotes the development of a maladaptive drug to stimulus relationship.
-Early drug use leads to these maladaptive associations, later affecting cognitive processes used for coping, which are needed to successfully abstain from them.
+Early drug use leads to these maladaptive associations, later affecting cognitive processes used for coping, which are needed to abstain from them successfully.

-Evolutionary perspectives

-Some scholars have proposed evolutionary explanations for addiction, suggesting that vulnerabilities to substance or behavioural dependence reflect by-products or dysregulated expressions of reward and learning systems that were adaptive in ancestral environments.
-Classic accounts argue that purified drugs and rapid delivery methods exploit ancient motivational circuitry by providing "false fitness signals" that mimic cues once linked to survival or reproduction.
-Other reviews emphasise how psychoactive substances and behavioural reinforcers act on conserved mechanisms for reward, reinforcement, and emotion, which in modern settings can be overstimulated or maladapted.
-These perspectives do not replace proximate neurobiological models, but aim instead to situate contemporary patterns of vulnerability within a broader evolutionary framework.

-Risk factors

-A number of genetic and environmental risk factors exist for developing an addiction.
-Genetic and environmental risk factors each account for roughly half of an individual's risk for developing an addiction; the contribution from epigenetic risk factors to the total risk is unknown.
-Even in individuals with a relatively low genetic risk, exposure to sufficiently high doses of an addictive drug for a long period of time (e.g., weeks–months) can result in an addiction.
-Adverse childhood events are associated with negative health outcomes, such as substance use disorder.
-Childhood abuse or exposure to violent crime is related to developing a mood or anxiety disorder, as well as a substance dependence risk.